donpdonp/coindust/readme.md

 coindust is a command-line bitcoin wallet and utility.

+* Add a new bitcoin address and private key to the wallet.
 ```
 $ coindust new
 prv: Ky1EQoRGUD21taWvfB7L8bmqQG53QjKmdncnBPSz2vnruyNKuHMx
 pub: 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m
 ```

+* Query the balance of a single address [1]
 ```
 $ coindust 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m
 gathering balances for 1 keys
 Wallet Total: 0
 ```

+* Query the balances of the entire wallet [1]

 ```
 $ coindust balance